-Each employee will receive, without loss of pay, twelve (12) days leave per year for personal illness which are accumulative and twenty (20) days leave per year for personal illness which are non-accumulative.
-For example, if an employee has been continuously employed in the school system for five (5) years and had accumulated fifty (50) days leave without pay deduction for personal illness, and now such employee becomes ill for one hundred (100) days, the employee's sick leave days shall be used in the following manner and sequence:

-- The twelve (12) accumulative sick leave days allowed for the current school year shall be used; - 2.
-The fifty (50) sick leave days which had been previously accumulated shall be used; and - 3.
-The twenty (20) non-accumulative sick leave days allowed for the current school year shall be used at which point the employee is no longer entitled to sick leave days without pay deduction.
-However, the employee may then request the Board to pay such employee each day's salary less the pay of a substitute in accordance with the provisions of N.J.S.A.
+- 3. Use of sick days shall be applied as follows: If an employee has been continuously employed in the school system for five (5) years and had accumulated fifty (50) days leave without pay deduction for personal illness, and now such employee becomes ill for one hundred (100) days, the employee's sick leave days shall be used in the following manner and sequence: - The twelve (12) accumulative sick leave days allowed for the current school year shall be used; - The fifty (50) sick leave days which had been previously accumulated shall be used; and - c.
+The twenty (20) non-accumulative sick leave days, if allowed for the current school year, shall be used at which point the employee is no longer entitled to sick leave days without pay deduction.
+When the employee has used all of his/her sick days, the employee may then request the Board to pay such employee each day's salary less the pay of a substitute in accordance with the provisions of N.J.S.A.
 18A:30-6.
 The decision as to whether such request will be granted and the extent of any such grant shall be at the sole discretion of the Board.